5 Self-Care Strategies for Nurses

 How did you do?
 Take time to celebrate your successes and tweak your plan where needed.
 There’s no guilt allowed.

 Self-care is a lifelong process, and you’re probably already pretty good at it if you’re an adult learner balancing a nursing career and home life, and considering an RN to MSN online degree program.
 In selecting a Master of Science in Nursing, choose an accredited university that provides multiple specialization options.
-Walden University offers eight specializations in its master’s in nursing programs, making it easy to select the track that’s right for you.
-Focuses include leadership and management, public health nursing, and nursing education.
+Walden University offers nine specializations in its master’s in nursing programs, making it easy to select the track that’s right for you.
+Focuses include nurse executive, public health nursing, and nursing education.
 Expand your knowledge and career prospects with an advanced degree from Walden, No. 1 in Master of Science in Nursing graduates in the United States.4

 Walden University is an accredited institution offering a Master of Science in Nursing (MSN) degree program.
 Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.